Manhasset Hills, New York: Town representation

 As Manhasset Hills is an unincorporated part of the Town of North Hempstead, it is directly governed by the town's government in Manhasset.

-As of June 2021, Manhasset Hills is represented on the Town Board by Peter J. Zuckerman, and is located in its 2nd Council District.
+Manhasset Hills is located in the Town of North Hempstead's 4th council district, which as of August 2024 is represented on the North Hempstead Town Council by Christine Liu (D–Herricks).

 Representation in higher government

 Nassau County representation

 Manhasset Hills is located in Nassau County's 10th Legislative district, which as of January 2023 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

 New York State representation

 New York State Assembly

-Manhasset Hills is located in the New York State Assembly's 16th Assembly district, which as of September 2021 is represented by Gina Sillitti (D–Manorhaven).
+Manhasset Hills is located in the New York State Assembly's 16th State Assembly district, which as of September 2021 is represented by Gina L. Sillitti (D–Manorhaven).

 New York State Senate

-Manhasset Hills is located in the New York State Senate's 7th State Senate district, which as of September 2021 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+Lake Success is located in the New York State Senate's 7th State Senate district, which as of August 2024 is represented by Jack M. Martins (R–Old Westbury).